 Genesis Part Four: Deep Dive

-WHAT DO I DO WHEN I DON'T UNDERSTAND THE BIBLE?
+WHAT DO I DO WHEN I DON'T UNDERSTAND THE BIBLE? | KATIE HALDANE

 Some people are scared of studying the Bible just in case they find a scripture that confuses them or perhaps even a scripture that they disagree with.
-The Bible is strong enough to stand up against any argument or study that you put it too.
+The Bible is strong enough to stand up against any argument or study that you put to it.
 Our Christian walk is not based on blind faith, led by ignorance, our Christian faith is built upon a solid foundation of walking with God through the good and bad and wrestling with the Bible for all the truth that it contains.
-I love the story of Jacob wrestling with God, sometimes I imagine that is me when I read the Bible, I will wrestle with the text until it blesses me, until I am changed and transformed into the way it wants me to be not the other way around.
+I love the story of Jacob wrestling with God; sometimes I imagine that is me when I read the Bible, I will wrestle with the text until it blesses me, until I am changed and transformed into the way it wants me to be not the other way around.
 Don’t study the Bible for it to fit into your way of thinking, we study the Bible so that our thinking comes into alignment with its truth!

-So the books that have helped me wrestle with the truths of the Old Testament are:
+The books that have helped me wrestle with the truths of the Old Testament are:

 THE IVP BIBLE BACKGROUND COMMENTARY Old Testament by John H Walton, Victor H Matthews and Mark W Chavalas.
 This great verse by verse study of the Old Testament is my first step when I am unsure of what the text means.
 It gives me the cultural background of the text to help me better understand the original intention of the text.
 This book covers all of the Old Testament in one volume, so is not too detailed but clear and concise.